earthly/earthly/docs/earthfile/earthfile.md

 ```

 where a `+mocks` target is defined in services1/Earthfile, services2/Earthfile and services3/Earthfile.
- `COPY ./services/*+mocks .` is equivalent to:
+The command `COPY ./services/*+mocks .` is equivalent to:
 ```Earthfile
     COPY ./services/service1+mocks .
     COPY ./services/service2+mocks .
     COPY ./services/service3+mocks .
 ```

-A glob match occurs when an Earthfile in the glob expression path exists, and it defines the target.
+A glob match occurs when an Earthfile in the glob expression path exists, and the named target is defined in the Earthfile.
 At least one match must be found for the command to succeed.

 This feature has experimental status.
 To use it, it must be enabled via `VERSION --wildcard-copy 0.8`.
-(This is not to be confused with the usage of wildcards in the artifact name, which is fully supported (e.g. `COPY ./services/service1+mocks/* .`))
+(This is not to be confused with the usage of wildcards in the artifact name, which is fully supported, e.g. `COPY ./services/service1+mocks/* .`)

 {% endhint %}